 These ten smart and frugal hacks solve simple garden problems without the need to buy anything.
 Use what you have and save your money for the important stuff.

 I also have 24 Clever Garden Problem-Solvers here.
-Same idea: it’s resourcefulness 101 for frugal gardeners.

 Frugal Garden Hacks

 When you have the frugal gene, running to the store to buy something to solve a simple problem is absolutely the last resort.
-I love the challenge of solving a problem with only the resources on hand.
+I love the challenge of solving a problem only using the resources on hand.
 And, if not from home, then bartered or from the thrift store.

 These garden hacks are neither brilliant nor original (I’m guessing) because the world is sprinkled with like-minded people who have the same problems and come up with the same solutions.
 Perhaps one day we’ll all fly flags so we can find each other.